Can I Remove the Doors Between My House and Conservatory?

 - Legal requirement: Building Regulations approval is mandatory; planning permission is not required

-- Relevant regulations: Part L (Conservation of Fuel and Power) and Part A (Structure) of the Building Regulations
+- Relevant regulations: Part L (Conservation of Fuel and Power) and Part A (Structure)

-- Thermal standards: Wall glazing must achieve U-values ≤1.4 W/m²K; roof glazing must achieve U-values ≤1.0 W/m²K
+- Thermal standards: Wall glazing ≤1.4 W/m²K; roof glazing ≤1.0 W/m²K

-- Cost range: £1,500-£3,000 (basic removal), £3,000-£8,000 (with structural work), £5,000-£15,000+ (with glazing upgrades)
+- Cost range: £1,500-£3,000 (basic), £3,000-£8,000 (structural), £5,000-£15,000+ (glazing upgrades)

-- Timeline: 2-4 weeks for simple removal; 6-12 weeks if upgrades or structural work required
+- Timeline: 2-4 weeks simple; 6-12 weeks with upgrades

-- Why doors exist: Conservatories are exempt from Building Regulations only when thermally separated from the main house
+- Why doors exist: Conservatories are exempt from Building Regulations only when thermally separated

-- Completion certificate: Required for future property sales and insurance purposes
+- Completion certificate: Required for future property sales and insurance

 Why Are Doors Required in the First Place?